About the Everest Base Camp Trek

 Pros:

-- Fewer trekkers on the trails and less crowded lodges.
+- Less trekkers on the trails and less crowded lodges.

-- The landscape is lush and green, ideal for photography.
+- Landscape is green and good for photography.

 Cons: